rewhowe/snapdragon/documentation/manual.md

 A loop can be immediately exited using the keyword `終わり` or an iteration can be skipped with `次`.
 Both can be written in ひらがな.

+Loop bodies must be indented one whitespace character (full-width or half-width space, or tab; see the section on "Indentation" for more detail).

 ### With Parameters

 A simple loop must either use two parameters (start and end) or no parameters (an infinite loop unless manually broken).
 It follows the format `[optional parameters] 繰り返す`.